SkygearIO/skygear-doc/content/installation/android.md

 You can get your server endpoints and the API keys in the _info page_ in your [developer portal](https://portal.skygear.io/apps) after signing up for the [Skygear Cloud Services](https://portal.skygear.io/signup).
 :::

-### Method 2: Initialise Skygear when the app starts
+### Method 2: Configure Skygear when the app starts

 If you already have your own custom applications, you can configure Skygear in the `onCreate` function.
 Your `MyApplication.java` should look like this: